Curling Is Not a Sport. There, I Said It.

 I can’t say I disagree.
 The whole sweeping part is impossible for me to get behind.
 Ostensibly, they do it to created the path for the stone to take by melting a tiny layer of ice, but it’s patently absurd.
 I refused to “learn how to sweep” and joined my family.
 Back in the day, the brooms used were actual straw brooms which I refuse to believe had an substantive effect on the 42 pound granite stone, especially on lake water.

-Which brings me to my conclusion: Curling is not even close to being a real sport (an Olympian was pregnant?!) and it’s not remotely fun to watch.
+Which brings me to my conclusion: Curling is not even close to being a real sport and it’s not remotely fun to watch.
 (I tried watching some a couple nights ago and fell asleep within minutes.)

 But it IS fun to do it and I’m sure the strategy is cool to sort out.
 But really, the whole reason this thing exists is because drinking is such a part of it – drinking and socializing.
 Which is FINE, but it doesn’t make it a sport.